 Disable the WordPress admin bar for members - Typically when you login to WordPress a thin black bar shows at the top of the page allowing members to access the dashboard area or their profiles.
-Enabling this option will hide that bar from members, but be aware that users with a role greater than "subscriber" will still be able to see it regardless.
+Enabling this option will hide that bar from members.
+Be aware that users with a role greater than "subscriber" will still be able to see it.

 Keep members out of the WordPress Dashboard - Enabling this setting will prevent users from accessing the wp-admin dashboard area.
 When they attempt to access the dashboard they will be redirected to the URL you set for "URL to direct users to after Login".

 Allow members to Cancel their own subscriptions - Enabling this will create a "cancel" link on your account page that gives your users the ability to cancel their recurring subscriptions.
 This is useful to allow them to prevent future charges.
-Doing so will mean that they will lose access to your protected content when their current transaction is set to expire, and will require them to sign up again for that membership (if you need them to lose access immediately, then you need to delete their subscription).
-Otherwise, you will have to do it all manually.
+Doing so will mean that they will lose access to your protected content when their current transaction/subscription is set to expire, and will require them to sign up again for that membership.
+If you need them to lose access immediately, then you need to delete their subscription manually.

 Allow members to Pause & Resume their subscriptions - If you use PayPal or Stripe as a gateway, you can use this to create a link a "pause" or "resume" link on your account page so your users can pause and resume their subscriptions.
 The link will show up as "pause" if the users has not yet paused, or "resume" if they have paused their subscription.

 NOTE: if you enable this, be aware that when a user pauses their subscription, they will continue to have access until their current subscription reaches its' expiration date.
 For example, if a user pauses the 15th of the month, but their current transaction is set to expire the 20th, they will have access until the 20th.
 At which point they will lose access until they resume.